Latent Spectral Regularization for Continual Learning: Continual Learning Experiments

 We report a breakdown of Class-IL results of our evaluation in Tab.~\ref{tab:cil}. \methnam leads to a firm improvement in $\bar{A}_F$ across all evaluated methods and datasets.
 The steady reduction of $\bar{F}^*_F$ confirms that the regularization adopted effectively addresses catastrophic forgetting.

 We notice that the improvement in accuracy does not always grow with the memory buffer size.
 This is in contrast with the typical behavior of replay regularization terms~\citep{cha2021co2l,chaudhry2019tiny}.
-We believe such a tendency to be the result of our distinctively geometric approach: as spectral properties of graphs are understood to be robust w.r.t.~coarsening~\citep{coarsening}, \methnam does not need a large pool of data to be effective.
+We believe it is due to our distinctively geometric approach: as spectral properties of graphs are understood to be robust w.r.t.~coarsening~\citep{coarsening}, \methnam does not need a large pool of data to be effective.

 In Task-IL and Domain-IL (results in the supplemental material), the gains are lower than in Class-IL: existing methods are already strong in these less challenging scenarios.
 However, \methnam still provides a steady improvement, proving its ability to both consolidate the knowledge of each task individually (Task-IL) and counteract the bias introduced by new data distribution on known classes (Domain-IL).